iotaledger/tangle.js/libs/ld-proofs/README.md

 // Generates the Linked Data Signature and anchors it to the Tangle generating
 // an Iota proof
 const tangleProof = await proofGenerator.generate(jsonLdDocument, {
-    verificationMethod,
+    // The verification method must exist within the "verificationMethod" scope of the DID verificationMethod,
+    // Secret can be Base58 string o Uint8Array
     secret,
     signatureType: SignatureTypes.ED25519_2018,
     anchorageID: anchoringChannel.firstAnchorageID